Rate this page:

 Atlassian offers three deployment options for our products: cloud, server, and Data Center.
 This article covers the differences in developing an app for the different deployment options.

-New app developers and app developers who want to target more than one deployment type should read this page before getting started.
-In doing so, you'll be better prepared to make the right architectural decisions while developing your app.
+New app developers and developers who want to build for more than one deployment type should read this page before getting started.
+In doing so, you'll be better prepared to make the right architectural decisions for your app.

 Customers can sign up online and create an instance of one of our cloud products, like Jira or Confluence.
 The instance is hosted on Atlassian's infrastructure, with an subdomain by default.
 All cloud instances can be accessed through the public internet.